-The SENDCo has completed the post graduate degree in Special Needs.

-Meeting additional needs and inclusion issues are targeted each year through the school's long-term goals and the Learning Improvement Plan.
+- The SENDCo has completed the post graduate degree in Special Educational Needs. - Meeting additional needs and inclusion issues are targeted each year through the school's long-term goals and the Learning Improvement Plan.

-Continual Professional Development is ongoing and arranged to match these targets.

-In-house additional needs and inclusion training is provided through staff meetings by the SENDCo or other outside services.

-All staff have access to professional development opportunities and are able to apply for SEND training where a need is identified either at an individual pupil or whole class level.

-Support staff are encouraged to extend their own professional development and the leadership team will ensure tailor-made training where this is appropriate.

-Our school SEND information report is on the website and will be reviewed and updated yearly or as any changes to our SEND provision alters.
+- In-house additional needs and inclusion training is provided through staff meetings by the SENDCo or other outside services. - All staff have access to professional development opportunities and are able to apply for SEND training where a need is identified either at an individual pupil or whole class level. - Support staff are encouraged to extend their own professional development and the leadership team will ensure tailor-made training where this is appropriate. - Our school SEND information report is on the website and will be reviewed and updated yearly or as any changes to our SEND provision alters.